 Gorumara Reserve forest from watch tower

-Around 3.30 pm we went to Charamari Reserve Forest and went to the Watch Tower to see the animals.
-All we could see is bison.
-The Reserve forest is unimpresssive, although like any forest it has its charm.
+Around 3.30 pm we went to Chapramari Reserve Forest and went to the Watch Tower to see the animals.
+All we could see is Gaur (Indian bison).
+The Reserve forest is unimpressive, although like any forest it has its charm.
 It is not at all tourist friendly.
 Just like Gorumara there is forest deptt bungalow beside the watch tower, which is full up most of the times.

-In the evening they organize traditional Nepali song and dance at the camp.
+In the evening they organized traditional Nepali song and dance at the camp.
 Lot of people assemble at that place from other resorts.
-After the nepalese song we had our adda , song , booze and the poetry session.
+After the Nepalese song we had our adda , song , booze and the poetry session.

 Next day in the morning we went to Jaldhaka and Bindu.
 Jaldhaka is a hydel power project.
 They are at the border of Bhutan.
-After that we came back to chapramari wilderness camp.
-In the afternoon we again went to Charamari reserve forest.
-We again came back and the same routine of nepalese song was followed.
+After that we came back to Chapramari wilderness camp.
+In the afternoon we again went to Chapramari reserve forest.
+The sightings were not good.
+We again came back and the same routine of Nepalese song was followed.

 Near Bindu, Jaldhaka -hydel power project